Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 AI does not turn an inexperienced developer into a senior engineer.
 It may help a newer developer substantially on a bounded task, and it may give an experienced developer a faster way to explore options or generate drafts.
 Neither result removes the need to judge the output in context.

-The difference is review.
+Review makes the difference.
 A senior developer can look at AI output and ask:

 1. Does this fit the architecture?
 2. Is the error handling correct?